-^{}These figures represent the maximum units which may be utilized under each Annual Contributions
+^{}These figures represent the maximum units which may be utilized under each Annual Contributions Contract

-^{}Includes all units currently under contract and new units to be leased in BHA FY 2015(starts April 2014).
+^{}Includes all units currently under contract and new units to be leased in BHA FY 2016(starts April 2015).

-^{}Current enrollment has remained steady at approximately 350 enrolled half of which with escrows.
+^{}Current enrollment has is declining due to contract completions, half of which with escrows.